oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/create-wdt-model.md

 As you can see in the preceding image, the settings you entered are represented in the YAML Editor.
 Notice that the model editor inserted the fields for the domain’s administrative user name and password, and set the values to tokens of the form `@@PROP:<property-name>@@`.
 These tokens reference variables; you can see that the variable names were added to the Variables Editor.
 Go ahead and fill in the values you want to use; for example, `weblogic` for the user name and a strong password value for the password.
 Now, switch back to the Design View tab.

-Navigate to the `Services` > `Data Sources` area and create a new Data Source using the values in the following table.
+Go to the `Services` > `Data Sources` area and create a new Data Source using the values in the following table.

 | Field Name | Value |
 | --- | --- |